Qumulo/docs/supermicro.md

 1. In the **3.
 Create a password for your admin account** section, set the password for your administrative account.

 ## Replacing Hardware Components
-**Caution:** We strongly recommend engaging an on-site Supermicro engineer to replace failed hardware components including but not limited to any procedure that:
+{% include caution.html content="We strongly recommend engaging an on-site Supermicro engineer to replace failed hardware components including but not limited to any procedure that:
 * This guide doesn't cover
 * You haven't received training on
-* Requires precautions to avoid damage caused by electrostatic discharge (ESD) by using industry standard anti-static equipment (such as gloves or wrist straps)
+* Requires precautions to avoid damage caused by electrostatic discharge (ESD) by using industry standard anti-static equipment (such as gloves or wrist straps)" %}

 This section explains the most common scenarios of replacing failed hardware components such as:
 * Drives (excluding boot drives)